plourenco/website-blog/src/posts/volatile/index.md

 ## The need by example

-Let's assume, in the example below, the two methods `A` and `B` were run by two different threads.
+Let's assume, in the example below, the two methods `A` and `B` were run concurrently by two different threads.

 ```java {7-8}
 /* Adapted from "C# 4 in a Nutshell", Joseph Albahari, Ben Albahari */